dyhes/zulip/docs/outreach/mentoring.md

 ## Supporting your mentee

-At the start of the program, please read our [guide](experience.md) for program participants to understand Zulip's expectations for your mentee.
+At the start of the program, please read our [guide](experience.md) for program participants to understand Aloha's expectations for your mentee.

 What exactly you focus on in your mentorship will vary from week to week, and will depend on what your mentee needs.
 It might be any combination of: